How to Overcome Jet Lag

 HOW TO SPEED UP ADAPTATION TO JET LAG

 Customize illumination.
-This should be done in the morning and evening.
+This approach is effective in the morning and evening.
 If you are about to change your time zone in the nearest future heading for the East, be sure to provide bright illumination in your living room in the morning, and avoid bright lamps in the evening.
 If you are planning a trip to Spain or Ireland, prefer dim lighting in the morning and bright lighting in the evening.

 The easiest way to beat jet lag during short-term travel is to pretend there is no jet lag at all.
-But this approach can only be applied to situations when you change one or two time zones at a time.
+This approach can only be applied to situations when you change one or two time zones at a time, however.
 Live your life and go to bed as you normally do.

 HOW CHANGING TIME ZONES AFFECTS YOUR BODY